mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 Therefore, it would be possible to keep most regular working group sessions within the usual five main meeting days but have some of the more conflicted sessions in other dedicated time slots.
-As the Hackathon for online only meetings is usually held in the week before the online plenary meeting
+As the Hackathon for fully online only meetings is usually held in the week before the online plenary meeting
 {{RFC9311}}, that week is already a highly active week for many IETF participants and might provide an opportunity to schedule a few selected sessions.

-This might work especially well for sessions that are of high interest for a large part of community, such as BoFs and dispatch meetings, and therefore hard to schedule during the main IETF week.
+This might work especially well for sessions that are of high interest to a large part of community, such as BoFs and dispatch meetings, and therefore hard to schedule during the main IETF week.

-At IETF 112, the IESG ran an experiment where the adminstrative plenary was scheduled on the Wednesday before the official session week.
+At IETF 112, the IESG ran an experiment where the administrative plenary was scheduled on the Wednesday before the official session week.
 The experiment report {{112-EXPERIMENT}} found that it led to a reduction in scheduling conflicts but also a slight drop in plenary attendance, partly due to